phojie/phojie/README.md

 <!-- <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=phojie&theme=juicyfresh" alt="phojie" /></a> </p> -->

+- 🔭 'm actively seeking new job opportunities and would love to connect with you.

 - 📫 How to reach me **phojrengel@gmail.com**

 - ⚡ Working Sleepless nights && Eatless days so you don't have to 👽